tomburgoyne/cross_browser_webdriverio/readme.md

 1. Edit `baseUrl` property to be the root URL of your test environment
 2. Edit `loglevel` property to set the logging level you require (the default is 'info' level)
 3. Edit `reporters` property if you want to set to use a specific reporter (the default is the 'spec' reporter)
 4. Browser capabilities (`capabilities`) can be edited in the `./browserConfig` folder (rather than directly in the `wdio.conf.js` file).
 This allows you to define the browsers you wish your tests to run on.
-The default is Chrome (headless), Firefox (headless) and Internet Explorer 11 and MS Edge (legacy)
+The default is Chrome (headless), Firefox (headless) and Internet Explorer 11 (32 bit) and MS Edge (legacy)

+Note - browser drivers are downloaded automatically at the point of first running your tests and not during the `npm install` step (in case you were wondering).

-### Internet Explorer 11 setup/support
+### Internet Explorer 11 setup/support (32 bit)

+Note - the 32 bit version of this driver is preferred and used in this project (as recommended [here](https://www.selenium.dev/downloads/)).

 There are a number of things needing to be configured to run tests successfully in IE11.
 Firstly, in 'Internet Options' > 'Security' tab set all your levels for each zone to the same security level (e.g. 'Medium').
 You also need to **disable** 'Enhanced Mode' on **all zones** or have it set to the same level across **all zones**.
 The test runner will not run tests if it detects any zone is not disabled.